CodeProSpecialist/Billionaires-Crypto-Trading-Robot-2025/README.md

-**Not affiliated with Binance.US or CallMeBot.** **Profits are not guaranteed; you risk losing all or part of your investment.** Always test in simulation mode (e.g., Binance.US testnet) before live trading and proceed at your own risk!
+**Not affiliated with Binance.US, coingecko.com, or CallMeBot.** **Profits are not guaranteed; you risk losing all or part of your investment.** Always test in simulation mode (e.g., Binance.US testnet) before live trading and proceed at your own risk!

 ### Legal Disclaimers